netlabs-foundation/luthier/doc/sphinx/intro.rst

   //or if you just want to know when its done Await.ready(someFuture, 10.seconds)

-Remember that in the flows, when you use endpoints, they will return future instances representing their actions
+Remember that in the flows, when you use endpoints, they will return future instances representing their actions, it's highly discouraged that you block on they flow's actor (you even get a warning message in runtime if you do).
+Instead always try to compose your futures.
+Remember that request-response flows accept Futures for results.

 Flow Run
 --------